abao27/alanxbao.github.io/README.md

 ![joever](/img/itsjoever.png)

 ### CS61CPU
-**Skills**: monke, Assembly (RISC-V), Logic Circuits
+**Skills**: CPU, Assembly (RISC-V), Logic Circuits

 In this project for my computer architecture class (CS61C), I built a simple 2-stage pipelined CPU that runs RISC-V instructions in Logisim.
+This challenged and tested my understanding of the RISC-V Datapath and logic circuits.

 Due to course policy, there is no demo, but a list of runnable instructions are enumerated below.
+Note that all instructions are signed unless specified otherwise.
 |Name: ```Instruction```|||||||||
 |---|---|---|---|---|---|---|---|---|
 |Add: ```add```|Multiply: ```mul```|Subtract: ```sub```|Shift Left Logical: ```sll```|Multiply Upper Half: ```mulh```|Multiply Upper Half (Unsigned): ```mulhu```|Set Less Than: ```slt```|Bitwise XOR: ```xor```|Shift Right Logical: ```srl```|